Posted on

 PayPal-Putler-Connect

-➔ To begin, you first need to first sign up for Putler.
+➔ To begin, you first need to sign up for Putler.
 Visit My Account and enter the login credentials (in case you already have an account)

 ➔ Now, move to Profile -> Settings -> Integrations -> Add